mcorbe/talemo/docs/product-requirements.v2.md

 ### Focused MVP Scope (4-Month Delivery)

-Based on market feedback, we're narrowing our initial release to three core capabilities:
+Based on market feedback, we're narrowing our initial release to three core capabilities with an exclusive focus on AI-generated content:

 1. **AI Story Builder** - Intuitive interface for creating personalized audio stories with AI assistance
 2. **Dark-Screen Playback** - Screen-free listening mode that addresses the "moins d'écrans" parental concern
-3. **Record-Your-Own** - Ability for families to record their own narration, creating an emotional connection
+3. **Record-Your-Own** - Ability for families to record their own narration for AI-generated stories

+At launch, we will solely focus on AI-generated story content without any pre-existing catalog.
+This approach allows us to prove that AI-generated content works for parents and kids before potentially adding licensed content in the future.

 This focused approach allows us to:
 - Launch a compelling product within 4 months
 - Validate core user behaviors and retention metrics
-- Establish an institutional foothold with French schools
+- Build a strong foundation with French families
 - Control costs while building toward unit economic sustainability

 ### What makes Talemo different